Fatherland (1986 film): Production

+Financing

+The film was partly financed by the German television broadcaster ZDF.

+Release

 The film is one of Loach's least-popular films, being referred to as "a heavy-handed and absurd political drama" in MIT's newspaper The Tech and Loach said in a 2016 Guardian interview that he "made a mess" of the film.
 As the film was partly in German, its audience was limited in English-speaking countries.
 Between its cinematic release and the 2013 DVD release, the film was rare.

-The film was partly financed by the German television broadcaster ZDF.
 When the film was broadcast, they cut the scene in which Gerulf Pannach attacks a Christian Democrat politician for his fascist past.
 Loach said in an interview, "It was ironic that they should cut the only decent scene in the film."